wp-plugins/links-synthesis/readme.txt

 Plugin URI: http://wordpress.org/plugins/links-synthesis/
 Tags: tag
 Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
 Stable tag: trunk

-This plugin enables a synthesis of all links in an article and retrieves data from them.
+This plugin enables a synthesis  and the creation of thumbnails of all links in an article and retrieves data from them.

 == Description ==

-This plugin enables a synthesis of all links in an article and retrieves data from them.
+This plugin enables a synthesis  and the creation of thumbnails of all links in an article and retrieves data from them.

 In this plugin, an index of all links in the page/post is created at the end of the page/post.

 In addition, each link is periodically check to see if the link is still valid.

+When the mouse is over a link, a thumbnail may be displayed

 Finally, you may customize the display of each link thanks to metatag and headers.